 For Botanical Essence No.15, Liz Earle turned to ‘nose’ Alienor Massenet (you can read more about Alienor here, in our ‘nose’ interview).
-Unlike fresh, zesty No. 1, No.15 – named for the 15 fragrant botanicals in the blend – is a ‘modern fresh Oriental’.
+In contrast to the zesty debut fragrance, No.15 – named for the 15 fragrant botanicals in the blend – is a ‘modern fresh Oriental’.
 As she explains, ‘Unlike more traditional Oriental fragrances, Botanical Essence No.15 doesn’t have such a fruity, gourmand effect.
-This is because of the combination and concentration of natural ingredients we’ve used, particularly the cedar wood oil and cypriol in the background, which give the fragrance a very clean, fresh, sexy note.’
+This is because of the combination and concentration of natural ingredients we’ve used, particularly the cedarwood oil and cypriol in the background, which give the fragrance a very clean, fresh, sexy note.’
 As she adds, this is very new, in perfumery.

-And it was to celebrate the 100th Anniversary of London’s Royal Horticultural Society, in 2013, that Liz Earle turned once again to Alienor – for Botanical Essence No.100.
+To celebrate the 100th Anniversary of London’s Royal Horticultural Society, in 2013, Liz Earle turned once again to Alienor – for Botanical Essence No.100.
 Fresh-floral, this time, it’s over 90% derived from natural ingredients: a bouquet of Damask rose, Indian jasmine, orange flower, garlanding softly sensual sandalwood, Bourbon vanilla, cypress.
 (And, to lighten and brighten, there’s the clarity of bergamot and mandarin.)

+What’s also interesting: not only are the fragrances beautiful in their own right, but they can be successfully layered together to create something entirely new.
 On the Liz Earle website, here, you’ll find ways to create No.101 – an uplifting citrus floral, blending Botanical Essence No.1 and No.100.
-Or play around some more, to create spicily citrus No. 16, whose zesty intro melts into comforting notes of tonka bean, Bourbon vanilla and cinnamon leaf.
+Play around some more, to create decadent No.29 (No.9 + No.20), in which bright, fresh florals meet the juiciness of woodland fruits.
 Or try concocting No.115 (No.100 + No.16), if you want to blend florals and spices in a D-I-Y ‘floriental’.

-Last but not least, do follow the founder of this beautiful brand’s own tips, for fragrance application.
-Says Liz Earle: ‘I find that the best way to apply fragrance is to spritz the air and walk through it, letting the mist envelop me.
+Last but not least, do follow the tips once shared by the founder of this beautiful brand, for fragrance application.
+Noted Liz Earle: ‘I find that the best way to apply fragrance is to spritz the air and walk through it, letting the mist envelop me.
 This way my perfume is applied delicately all over.
 If you prefer to apply fragrance directly to your pulse points (wrists, sides of the neck and behind the knees) spritz onto the body 8-10 cms away.
 When applying to the wrists, remember not to rub them together as this will crush the scent.
 For an extra boost, try spritzing fragrance onto your hair for long-lasting freshness…’

 Please wait - loading perfume house fragrances...